opentelekomcloud-docs/cloud-backup-recovery/umn/source/getting_started/step_1_create_a_vault/creating_a_disk_backup_vault.rst

 #.
 In the upper right corner of the page, click **Create Disk Backup Vault**.

 #.
-Determine whether to enable backup locking.
+Determine whether to enable backup locking(eu-nl).

    If backup locking is enabled, backups in the vault will not be deleted maliciously or by mistake.
 This improves data reliability.